risuorg/risu/doc/presentation-revealmd.md

 ## Citellus vs other tools

-- XSOS
+- XSOS: Provides information on ram usage, etc, no analysis, more like a ‘fancy’ sosreport viewer.

-Provides information on ram usage, etc, no analysis, more like a ‘fancy’ sosreport viewer.
+- TripleO-validations: only runs live from the environment, for customer support most of times we cannot afford to do that.

 ---